-- 1. To receive and adopt the Directors' Statement and Audited Financial Statements of the Company for the financial year ended 31 December 2020 together with the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' Statement and Audited Financial Statements of the Company for the financial year ended 31 December 2021 together with the Auditors' Report thereon.
 (Resolution 1) - 2.
 To re-elect the following Directors of the Company retiring pursuant to Regulation 89 of the Constitution of the Company:

-Mr. Simon Ong Chin Sim [See Explanatory Note (i)] (Resolution 2) Mr. Tan Cher Liang [See Explanatory Note (ii)] (Resolution 3)
+Mr. Soh Siak Poh Benedict [See Explanatory Note (i)] (Resolution 2) Mr. Chong Siew Ling [See Explanatory Note (ii)] (Resolution 3)

-- 3. To note the retirement of Mr. Prabhakaran S/O Narayanan Nair who is retiring by rotation pursuant to Regulation 89 of the Constitution of the Company and will not be seeking re-election as a Director of the Company.
-[See Explanatory Note (iii)] - 4.
-To approve the payment of Directors' fees of S\$205,750 for the financial year ended 31 December 2020 (2019: S\$265,000).
-(Resolution 4) - 5.
+- 3. To re-elect the following Director of the Company retiring pursuant to Regulation 88 of the Constitution of the Company: - Mr. Loh Eu Tse Derek [See Explanatory Note (iii)] (Resolution 4) - 4.
+To approve the payment of Directors' fees of \$\$263,603 for the financial year ended 31 December 2021 (2020: \$\$205,750).
+(Resolution 5) - 5.
 To re-appoint RSM Chio Lim LLP as Auditors of the Company and to authorise the Directors of the Company to fix their remuneration.
-(Resolution 5) - 6.
+(Resolution 6) - 6.
 To transact any other ordinary business which may properly be transacted at an annual general meeting.